 There are plenty of other potential craft items you could make right in your backyard and sell on sites like Etsy.

-You could also start a recycling service where you pick up items from homes or businesses and then sort those items for proper recycling in your yard.
+You could also start an eco-friendly recycling service where you pick up items from homes or businesses and then sort those items for proper recycling in your yard.

 Exploring Backyard Business Possibilities: Unleash Your Entrepreneurial Spirit